ginger51011/hehe-maker/README.md

 #### Little Timmy

-** Little Timmy is a bit off his meds, and has not read the changelog.
+**Little Timmy is a bit off his meds, and has not read the changelog.
 He can now use direct paths, for example "~./somedir/target.pdf" instead of making folders directly.
-This can have unforseen consequences (or just boring) consequences together with making a paper, there you should continue to use directories **
+This can have unforseen (or just boring) consequences together with making a paper, there you should continue to use directories**

 Little Timmy has an old printed version of a paper as a PDF file, `old.pdf`, but he wants to censor the article on pages 4-5 and replace it with a two-page ad.
 He saves `old.pdf` in an otherwise empty directory `~./somedir/` and saves his ad in the (otherwise empty) directory `~./ad/`.